Vetoryl Capsules for Dogs

 Vetoryl works by controlling the excess production of Cortisol, a hormone that regulates many body processes, and is released in increase amounts during stress.
 Vetoryl is not a cure for Cushing's Disease, but can help control the symptoms.
 Generally improvement will be seen in several weeks.

 Each individual dog responds to Vetoryl differently, but the goal of therapy is to decrease the symptoms related to Cushing's disease (increased thirst and appetite, poor hair coat, etc.).
 In most cases, the Vetoryl therapy needs to be continued for the life of the dog.
 If Vetoryl is discontinued, signs will reappear.

 Vetoryl capsules are given orally with food and should not be opened or split.
 Vetoryl may be used for treatment of both pituitary-dependent and adrenal-dependent cushings (hyperadrenocorticism) in dogs.

 Vetoryl is available in the following strengths: 10mg Vetoryl Capsules, 30mg Vetoryl Capsules, 60mg Vetoryl Capsules & 120mg Vetoryl Capsules

-A Veterinary Pet Prescription is required for Vetoryl
+A Veterinary Pet Prescription is required to purchase Vetoryl in the UK (we accept other proof for international orders)

 Cushing's disease or Cushing's syndrome in dogs is also known as hyperadrenocorticism, and is a condition that affects the body’s endocrine system, responsible for the metabolism of food.